Heidi Schreck’s Personalized U.S. History Delivers the Goods

 by Barry David Horwitz

-Heidi Schreck plays the Constitution like a Stradavarius, deploying Amendments, lyrically, in defense of the rights of women, LGBT, and minorities.
+Heidi Schreck plays the Constitution like a Stradavarius, lyrically deploying Amendments in defense of the rights of women, LGBT, and minorities.
 Heidi acquired her skills in a series of Constitutional debates for teenagers, organized by the stingy palace guardians at the American Legion.

 On stage, we are confronted with a typical mid-century, mid-western American Legion war veteran meeting hall.
-We could be anywhere in Peoria or in Fresno.
-On the back wall hang 50+ framed black and white photographs of white male American Legion local heroes.
-These dignitaries have lead the Legion of the local Chapter..
-In fact, a delegate from the Legion soon appears onstage.
+We could be anywhere–in Peoria, or Fresno.
+On the back wall hang 50+ framed black and white photographs of white male American Legion heroes.
+These dignitaries lead the local Chapter of the Legion.
+In fact, a delegate from the American Legion soon appears onstage.

 Danny, the laconic American Legion dude (stalwart Danny Wolohan) represents all the old-fashioned right-wing types who run the Legion’s constitutional debate contest.
 Little did they realize that peppy, bright 15-year-old Heidi Schreck would deconstruct their whole A.L. universe–much like 17 year old Michael Moore did to the Elks speech contest.

 Heidi’s mother, a teacher, trained her to debate and win these Constitutional contests to earn enough money to go to college.

 At 15, Heidi began serious constitutional research.
 And she took to it like a duck to water, writing to Constitutional scholars and developing her own debate style.
 She had to follow the strict requirements of the American Legion contest that demanded she invent a dominant metaphor for the Constitution.